Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-01-learning-jquery.md

 7. slideToggle()
 8. animate()

-Then, we will look at some Callback functions and Chaining.

-Yes, more terminology, but all good stuff!

-So, what do they look like?
+So, how do they function?

 Here is an example:

 ```html
 <!DOCTYPE html>